indykiss/DataStructures-Algos/Progress.md

 - Or use RoR w/ Python data viz
 - Did a little game devs.
 Small but fun

+- Narrowing project plan down on paper

+- Continuing to learn about project management

 # June:
 - Leetcodes